plan-systems/design-docs/README.md

 A technology is only as interesting as how it can be harnessed and applied to our world.

-## Intra-Community Services
+## Community Public Access

-A given community is likely to be interested in making explict parts of it accessible to the global public.
+A community using PLAN will inevitably be interested in making some of its parts accessible to the global public.
+A PLAN node allows publically accessible services to serve community content scalably (as a distrubited system) alongside traditional web or internet services.
+For example:
+- A musical artist uses PLAN to serve past show recordings and offical track releases
+- A documentary production uses PLAN to serve the film's trailer and the full film iteself to users bearing a "paid" token.
+- A PLAN deamon periodcially renders out a map image with spatial annotations from a communuty geo-space channel, served in a browsable web page.
+- A PLAN email gateway deamon bridges access to the memebrs of a PLAN community and the outwide world.
+Unlike email, however, each incoming email contains unique access token that the recipient prevously issued the sender, effectively eliminating unsolicited messages/spam.
+Further, a sender who abuses their priviliedges (or loses or resells their token to a spammer), can be blocked without concern of messages from other senders being inadvertently filtered/blocked.

 ## Interoperable Data Structures

 - The standard unit of information exchange in PLAN is `plan.Block`:

     ```
-    // A portable, self-describing, nestable data container inspired from HTTP and Protocol Lab's multistream.
+    // A portable, compact, self-describing, nestable data container inspired from HTTP.
     type Block struct {

         // An optional, name/label for this Block (i.e. a field-name).